Iddrisu Baba makes debut in UD Almeria's defeat to Rayo Vallecano

-In a match that marked the commencement of UD Almeria's 2023/24 La Liga campaign, Ghanaian midfielder Iddrisu Baba showcased his talent and determination as he made his debut.
+Ghanaian midfielder Iddrisu Baba showcased his talent and determination as he made his much-anticipated debut in a closely watched match that marked the commencement of UD Almeria's 2023/24 La Liga campaign.

 However, despite his efforts, Almeria suffered a 2-0 defeat at the hands of Rayo Vallecano on a Friday evening, leaving fans with mixed emotions as they look ahead to the rest of the season.